Cycle 4 Leukaemia

 Sailmaker - Team Shosholoza 32nd America`s Cup

-Growing up in Durban South Africa , the sun and the sea were my 2nd family but since my transplant I have to be so careful about going out in the sun because any over-exposure to the suns UV rays could put my whole transplant in jeopardy as the chances of developing Graft Versus Host Disease is greatly increased , meaning my body will start rejecting my donor`s bone marrow .
+Having grown up in Durban , South Africa , the sun and the sea were my 2nd family but since my transplant I have to be so careful about going out in the sun because any over-exposure to the suns UV rays could put my whole transplant in jeopardy as the chances of developing Graft Versus Host Disease is greatly increased , meaning my body will start rejecting my donor`s bone marrow .

 DSCF0006.JPG